tnomoto/nonaligned_simple/README.md

 #### Detokenization

 ***generate.sh*** gives you a result in a sentence-piece format.
-Running the following will turn it into a normal text.
+Running the following will restore it into a normal text.

 ```bash
 cd js